In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Results and Discussions

 \subsection{Data Distribution Analysis}

-To demonstrate and analyze the distributions of the datasets used in this study, we use the training sets of the two larger datasets, PTB-XL and Chapman, for pre-training, while Ribeiro along with the test sets of PTB-XL and Chapman were used for testing.
-First, PTB-XL is used to train the xResNet1d50. backbone model, and the embeddings of the PTB-XL dataset (both train and test sets) are obtained.
-Next, dimensionality reduction is performed using UMAP, as shown in Figure~\ref{fig:ptbxl_distributions} (left).
-Here we observe that the train and test sets of the PTB-XL dataset expectedly fall within the distributions of one another.
+To demonstrate and analyze the distributions of the datasets used in this study, we use the training sets of the two larger datasets, PTB-XL and Chapman, for pre-training, while all three datasets Ribeiro, PTB-XL, and Chapman are used for distribution analysis.
+For training the xResNet1d50 model from which to obtain the embeddings, the best-performing SSL method, SwAV, is used with time warping augmentation using parameters (3, 10).
+Finally, dimensionality reduction is performed using UMAP.
+Figure~\ref{fig:ptbxl_distributions} (left) shows the outcome of this analysis for PTB-XL train and test sets, where we observe that the distributions expectedly fall within one another.
 In Figure~\ref{fig:ptbxl_distributions} (right) we present the embeddings of the other two datasets (Chapman and Ribeiro) when a model that is pre-trained on PTB-XL (training set) is used to obtain the embeddings.
-It can be seen that the embeddings of Chapman and Ribeiro are considerably outside the distribution of PTB-XL, making our configuration of data effective for cross-dataset OOD analysis of ECG-based arrhythmia detection.
+It can be seen that the embeddings of Chapman and Ribeiro are considerably outside the distribution of PTB-XL, making our configuration of data effective for cross-dataset OOD analysis.

 Here, we aim to quantify the distribution shifts using the procedure outlined in Section \ref{app:data_dist}.
 This procedure involves applying a Kernel Density Estimation (KDE) on the UMAP outputs to estimate PDFs for the distributions.
-The overlap between the train and test sets of the PTB-XL dataset is thus estimated by taking the integral of the overlapping area of the two KDEs.
+The overlap between the train and test sets of PTB-XL dataset is thus estimated by taking the integral of the overlapping area of the two KDEs.
 Our results, which are presented in Table~\ref{tab:PTB_distances} indicate that the overlap between the two distributions (PTB-XL train and test sets) is $83.52\%$.
-The same procedure is then applied to the Chapman and Ribeiro datasets, to calculate the overlap between the train set of the PTB-XL dataset and the other two datasets.
+The same procedure is then applied to Chapman and Ribeiro datasets, to calculate the overlap between the train set of PTB-XL dataset and the other two datasets.
 The results show that the overlap between PTB-XL (train) and Chapman is $63.65\%$, and the overlap between PTB-XL (train) and Ribeiro is $46.36\%$.
 These results are depicted in Figure~\ref{fig:ptb_distributions_counts} and Table~\ref{tab:PTB_distances}.
-As per the results of this experiment, it can be concluded that the PTB-XL training and test sets are considered ID with each other while being considered OOD with Chapman and Ribeiro datasets.
+As per the results of this experiment, it can be concluded that PTB-XL training and test sets are considered ID with each other while being considered OOD with Chapman and Ribeiro datasets.